 The Bible says during the first of the ten plagues of Egypt, the water turned into undrinkable blood and killed everything in it.
 That sounds a lot like a phenomenon known as a red tide, where a certain kind of algae causes water to turn red and toxic.
 That could explain some of the other plagues, as well.
 Frogs flee from the unhealthy water and die, bugs get out of control because of the lack of frogs, bugs spread disease among the people and livestock, etc. And the remaining plagues could be explained by food poisoning and a volcano.

-The collapse of Jericho could have been caused by a convenient earthquake that the Israelites retconned as being a result of their own actions.
+The collapse of Jericho could have been the result of a convenient earthquake that the Israelites later took credit for causing.

 Why did the Philistines keep finding the idol of Dagon fallen over in the morning, bowing down toward the ark of the covenant, and eventually broken to pieces?
 Might one of the Israelites have snuck in and vandalized the idol during the night?
 It wouldn’t be the first time.